minio/docs/source/developers/sts-for-operator.rst

 ~~~~~~~~~~~~~~~

 A Service Account is a :kube-docs:`Kubernetes resource type <reference/access-authn-authz/service-accounts-admin/>` that allows an external application to interact with the Kubernetes deployment.
-When linked to a pod, such as through a deployment's ``.spec.spec.serviceAccountName`` field, Kubernetes stores a :abbr:`JWT (JSON Web Token)` for the service account in a well-known location, such as ``/var/run/secrets/kubernetes.io/serviceaccount/token``.
+When linked to a pod, such as through a deployment's ``.spec.spec.serviceAccountName`` field, Kubernetes mounts a :abbr:`JWT (JSON Web Token)` for the service account from a well-known location, such as ``/var/run/secrets/kubernetes.io/serviceaccount/token``.

 The following yaml creates a service account called ``stsclient-sa`` for the ``sts-client`` namespace.